SinhSafe: Multi-Model Detection of Cyberbullying and Hate Speech

 Experiment Setup and Implementation

 The models were trained using the Hugging Face transformers library on an NVIDIA RTX 3090 GPU.
-The dataset was split into training, validation, and testing sets.
-We employed techniques such as:
+We utilized a custom classification head on the XLM-RoBERTa Large architecture to prevent overfitting:

 Results and Analysis

 Phase 2: Comparative Benchmarking (In Progress) Experiments are currently underway for SinBERT and SinhLlama.
-Once completed, their performance will be tabulated here to determine the most effective architecture for Sinhala cyberbullying detection.
+Once completed, their performance will be tabulated here to determine the most effective architecture for the final ensemble.

 Conclusion

-SinhSafe successfully establishes a robust pipeline for Sinhala cyberbullying detection, combining a novel hybrid transliteration system with powerful transformer models.
-Preliminary results with XLM-RoBERTa indicate that fine-grained classification in low-resource settings is highly achievable with an F1-score of 0.82.
+SinhSafe successfully establishes a robust pipeline for Sinhala cyberbullying detection, moving beyond simple binary classification to a nuanced Harassment vs. Offensive taxonomy.
+Preliminary results with XLM-RoBERTa Large indicate that fine-grained classification in low-resource settings is highly achievable, with a peak accuracy of 80.49%.
 The ongoing comparison with SinBERT and SinhLlama will provide a definitive benchmark for the research community, identifying the optimal model architecture for protecting the Sri Lankan digital ecosystem.